 2. Huperzine A:

-A new study assessed six previous pieces of research on the subject, involving 455 patients in total.
-It concluded that huperzine A seems to have beneficial effects on cognitive function and functional performance without any severe side effects for Alzheimer's patients.
+Another study took a closer look at six previous pieces of research on the subject, involving 455 patients in total.
+It concluded that huperzine A seems to have beneficial effects on cognitive function and functional performance without any severe side effects for Alzheimer’s patients.

 Food for thought: in India, elderly residents who eat large amounts of curry have the lowest incidence of Alzheimer’s in the world.